peter-izzo/Hangman-Game/README.md

 A Python game of Hangman

 Game randomly picks one of the words in the list for the player to guess.
 Duplicate letters in a word need to be typed twice.
-If the player guesses incorrectly, the program draws a part of the hangman until the drawing is complete.
+If the player guesses incorrectly, the program draws a part of the hangman until the drawing is complete and player loses or wins.

 You've played hangman before.
 This is pretty self explanatory.